jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 > Event Sourcing will be new to many developers who are used to data modeling techniques that only store the "snapshot" of data.
 And with all things new, it comes with some reservations about its use.

 Despite the advantages and the different challenges of using event sourcing ([see here for more details](https://martinfowler.com/eaaDev/EventSourcing.html)), this "event-timeline" capability has some significant advantages that are hard to accomplish with the "snapshot" strategy, particularly for SaaS-based products.

-The primary one is that you can create time-based reports on key aggregates in your domain for deeper data analysis any time later.
+The primary advantage is that you can create time-based reports on key aggregates in your domain for deeper data analysis any time later.
+Then secondarily, you can change your read models (database tables) at any time (or even support many of them at the same time), and rebuild them from scratch at any time based on the source events.
+In many cases, this creates new data in the tables from past events.

+This ability to re-write history is a big advantage.

-> For example, let's say that 2 years into your Car Sharing product, you now want to understand your end user's behaviors a little better because you are contemplating a new capability in the product.
+For example, let's say that 2 years into your Car Sharing product, you now want to understand your end user's behaviors a little better because you are contemplating a new capability in the product.

->
-> So you want to ask the software/database to report its data on the probability of a car in an urban area being unavailable at 8 pm at night.
+So you want to ask the software/database to report its data on the probability of a car in an urban area being unavailable at 8 pm at night.
 But until that day, your software had not been capturing that kind of unavailability data because the software only cared about storing the future unavailability of a car for making its reservations.
 Why would it care about capturing and storing past unavailability after all?
 You've not needed it until now.

->
-> So you have to engineer a solution to provide this historical data from this day forward and start capturing it in the data.
+So you have to engineer a solution to provide this historical data from this day forward and start capturing it in the data.
 The problem is that now, you need a large enough dataset for any statistical significance or meaning, and you don't have it.
 So you can't provide an answer to the question for another few months or years down the track while you collect that data.
 With an event-sourced system, it is likely that you can have that answer right away, it is in the data already.

 This is why we recommend using event sourcing as your default persistence strategy by storing your domain events in an event stream in an Event Store for all new core subdomains.

+#### When to Snapshot?

+There are some very legitimate reasons not to use event-sourcing aggregates.
+Particularly, when you have data that changes very frequently, which would result in 1000's, 100,000's or millions of change events in a short period of time.
+This might be a key indicator that you are probably not modelling much behavior at all.

+One example of this are aggregates that might process "telemetry" data.

+For example, a change in temperature over time.

+In these cases, you need to think very carefully about saving the raw historical values (as they arrive) in a snapshot storage (like a data lake), and then processing that raw data at intervals, and only save the interesting changes over time in an event-sourced aggregate.

+Every use case different, but try to keep the number of events to hundreds or thousands, not much beyond that unless you have special use cases, that might require special strategies for managing large event streams of data.

+#### More Information

-See the [Persistence](0070-persistence.md) guidance for how persistence of domain events works in practice and when to use one or the other.
+See the [Persistence](0070-persistence.md) guidance for how the persistence of domain events works in practice.

 ### Aggregate Design

-Every subdomain should have at least one root aggregate.
+Every subdomain should have (at least) one root aggregate.

 > Think of an aggregate root as the trunk of a tree.
 Think of entities as the branches of the tree, and think of value objects as the leaves of the tree.

-Aggregate classes are typically named (in the code) with the suffix: `Root` to distinguish them from other types that are used throughout the other Layers of the codebase, such as those with the same name in the ReadModels and Resources for the same subdomain.
+Aggregate classes are by convention named (in the code) with the suffix:
+`Root` to distinguish them from other types that are used throughout the other Layers of the codebase, such as those with the same name in the ReadModels and Resources for the same subdomain.

-The class should derive from `AggregateRootBase,` and the designer should decide whether the state of the aggregate is going to be persisted in an event stream (using an EventStore) or in a traditional snapshot persistence store (e.g., a database).
+The class should derive from
+`AggregateRootBase,` and the designer should immediately decide whether the state of the aggregate is going to be persisted in an event stream (using an Event Store) or in a traditional snapshot persistence store (e.g., a database).

 For example,